Skip to main content

 🧬 Build Your Own AI Applications

 While Anysphere builds the AI coding tools, Taskade Genesis lets you build complete AI-powered applications — a CRM, a dashboard, an invoice tracker, a client portal — and run them, not just generate code for them.
 Describe the outcome in plain language and Genesis assembles the agents, automations, and views, then ships it to a live URL.
 It's vibe coding for productivity, delivering living software instead of a repo to maintain.
-Plans start at $6/month (Starter), with Business at $40/month and a free tier to begin.
+Plans start free, with Pro at $10/month and Business at $25/month, both billed annually.
 Explore ready-made AI apps or clone the live one above.

 Stop shipping repos.
 Ship the running app.
 Build yours free →